namehillsoftware/projectBlue/README.md

 This means everything is logically grouped in nested folders based on feature.
 Unfortunately, some areas, such as the `res` folders, do not allow such structuring.

+Finding issues and reporting them is also contributing to making project blue better!
+Please submit any issues that are found in the issues area.

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for more details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning